-The Division will obtain verification of report actual verified and documented hours of worked and report actual hours when verified.
-The Division will use an average of actual hours to project hours based on an average of actual hours participation for up to six months in the future, providing the participant is scheduled to work a customary number of hours.
-When a change in hours is reported or becomes known to the agency, the Division will request verification and update the projection when received.
+The Division will report actual verified and documented hours of worked.
+The Division will project hours based on an average of actual hours for up to six months, providing the participant is scheduled to work a customary number of hours.
+When a change in hours is reported or becomes known to the agency, the Division will request verification and update the projection.